SPECIALIST INSTALLATION

 Individual Pitch Supply Equipment

 Each caravan pitch must be supplied through a dedicated individual supply equipment assembly.
-Regulation 708.553.1 sets out the minimum requirements for these assemblies, typically housed in a weatherproof enclosure mounted on a post at each pitch.
+Regulation 708.553.1.8 sets the requirement for the socket-outlet and its enclosure, Regulation 708.533 for individual overcurrent protection, and Regulation 708.55.1.7 requires the switchgear and controlgear assembly itself to comply with BS EN IEC 61439-7.
+These are typically housed in a weatherproof enclosure mounted on a post at each pitch.

 03 · Specialist Installation